What Does Christmas in Vietnam Look Like?

 Many people in Vietnam like to take pictures with Santa Claus.

-From the beginning of December every year, somewhere on the streets you will see the image of an old man with a fake white beard and the familiar red Santa suit to deliver gift packages.
+From the beginning of December every year, somewhere on the streets, you will see the image of old men with fake white beards in red Santa clothes delivering gift packages.

 In particular, it is exciting for children to take pictures with Santa when receiving gifts, visiting amusement parks, or shopping at malls.

 The image of Santa Claus has become popular in Vietnam.
-Everyone assumes that, when they see Santa on the street or at the supermarket, it’s the Christmas season coming.
+Everyone assumes that, when they see Santa on the streets or at the supermarkets, it is the Christmas season coming.

 Santa Claus in Vietnam has become the sweet symbol of bringing joy through small gifts everywhere.
-That’s when everyone’s hearts are warmed.
+That is when the hearts of everyone are warmed.

 Reasons why Vietnamese celebrate Christmas

-Christmas did not originate in Vietnam, but it was quickly adopted, becoming a festival not only for Christians but for most of the Vietnamese.
+Christmas did not originate in Vietnam, but it was quickly adopted, becoming a festival not only for Christians but for most Vietnamese people.

 Most Vietnamese no longer think celebrating Christmas is to serve spiritual needs, but it has become a fest in the colorful culture of Vietnam.
 Christmas is accepted as a beautiful custom in today’s life.

-At that time, both children and adults eagerly await lovely gifts and good wishes from Santa Claus or loved ones.
-Friends gather to hold a party at home, enjoy a friendly meeting together at restaurants, or talk together at Vietnamese coffee shops.
-All create a cozy atmosphere filled with love and hope everyone is at peace.
+It is a time when both children and adults eagerly await lovely gifts and good wishes from Santa Claus or loved ones.
+Friends gather to hold a party at home, enjoy a friendly meeting at restaurants, or talk together at Vietnamese coffee shops.
+These elements create a cozy atmosphere filled with love and hope, bringing a sense of peace to everyone.

 family reunion on christmas days

-Celebrating Christmas together makes warm feelings to everyone.
+Celebrating Christmas together brings warm feelings to everyone.

-Christians and non-Christians may have different ways of celebrating Christmas, but they have one thing in common: Sharing love, staying together towards happiness, wishing all the best for life.
+Christians and non-Christians may have different ways of celebrating Christmas, but they have things in common: Sharing love, staying together towards happiness, and wishing all the best for life.

 Celebrating Christmas, wherever in the world, the message of love that people send to each other is not different.
 Proving why Christmas is welcome, contributing to enriching the spiritual life and cultural activities of Vietnamese people on the way to integration with the world.

-Every time the bell rings, holding the hands to pray will dispel all distinctions, all distances, bringing warmth, happiness, and well-being to everyone.
-That is the noble reason that Christmas is celebrated and strongly welcomed in Vietnam.
+Every time the bell rings, holding hands to pray will dispel all distinctions and distances, bringing warmth, happiness, and well-being.
+That is a noble reason that Christmas in Vietnam is celebrated and strongly welcomed.

 >> You may want to read how snow in Vietnam is.